LefterisJP/memoryjolter/README.md

 ## Saving tried passwords

-In case you need to quit the program or it crashes we keep all the tried combinations in a local file called `tried.json`.
+In case you need to quit the program or it crashes we regularly write all the tried combinations in a local file called `tried.json`.
 When the program restarts then the `tried.json` is read and all already attempted passwords are subtracted from the search space.

-This way you can resume your search at another time if it takes too long.
+This way you can resume your search at a future time if it takes too long.

 ## Other commands